 Any complaint alleging professional malpractice or neglect, including one against a nursing home, requires an affidavit of merit by an expert such as a physician or an administrator who can attest that the home was negligent in some aspect and that the negligence was the legal cause of the resident’s injuries.
 O.C.G.A. § 9.11.9.

 Complaints against nursing homes can be difficult to prosecute since many of these facilities will retain highly experienced defense attorneys who will object to producing evidence, refuse to turn over documents, delay the proceedings, or take any other actions to frustrate you so that you either dismiss the complaint or settle for a nominal amount.
-A Johns Creek nursing home neglect lawyer can stop these tactics and bring your family justice.
+A Johns Creek Elder Abuse Lawyer can stop these tactics and bring your family justice.

 Damages in Nursing Home Neglect Cases